z-l-shi/z-l-shi.github.io/_pages/laboratory_students.md

 ---

 <br />
-　　Students in our group majors in Machine Learning, Computer vision, NLP and so on, and has made many achievements in these fields.
+　　Students in our group majors in Machine Learning, Deep Learning, Computer Vision, NLP and so on, and has made many achievements in these fields.

 Doctoral Students
 --------